 If you want to contribute to Manual or have any questions (or insults), drop us a line here.

-Manual costs NZ$10 (plus postage) a copy and is published four times a year – March, June, September and December.
+Manual costs NZ$12.50 (plus postage) a copy and is published twice a year – May and November.
 Check the stockists’ page for where to buy it.
-It is also available to purchase in digital form from Zinio.

 Director/Photographer/Advertising and Production Manager

 Wellingtonian David Read is an anomaly somewhere between AV club nerd and bogan.
 He’s a self-disciplined perfectionist who prefers the company of Upper Hutt metal refugees to Welliwood glitterati though his chameleonic charm ensures he can tete-a-tete happily with either.
 Over fifteen years ago David helped give birth to Manual on a wing and many prayers; he’s run it on fumes for 50 issues and counting, expects as much of his own work as his contributors and is consequently New Zealand’s most respected skateboard photographer.
 Davidreadphoto.com

 Jake is an up and coming photographer who is starting to make his mark in both the skateboard, and snowboard, scenes here in NZ.
 His polite and unassuming nature is infectious, and he continues to wow me with fresh images on the regular. | David Read

 White-knuckle rally driving skills and an ear for banging mix-tapes are not the only things that Johnny has to be proud of.
 Our resident designer has editorial credits around the world and some serious skill with a camera.
 Johnny builds strong relationships with the people he shoots, making it okay for him to yell abuse from the bottom of a rail, or maybe some helpful words of advice, “Cover shot!
 Money!” – anything to get the job done.